 Method

 A qualitative case study design was used given that the philosophical beliefs of constructivism were underpinning the research, its aims and research questions.
 Setting the boundaries for a case study is crucial to providing it with a distinct identity and ensures that the study remains focused on the phenomenon being studied23(Denscombe (2014).
 Four focus groups (Phase 1) and 14 interviews (Phases 2 and 3) were conducted using a purposive sample of 31 Army parents who were recruited from approximately 200 serving and non-serving mothers and fathers living or working within the garrison between 2008 and 2010.
 Parents were selected from parent and toddler groups, nurseries, primary schools and Regimental coffee mornings.
 Fathers were included to give their perspective as how they felt military life impacted on their spouses as mothers.
-Welfare workers (who ensure the safety and well-being of military families) and nurses working in the medical centre undertook recruitment as they knew which parents were likely to be ‘key informants’ to maximise an understanding of the phenomenon24 (Kitzinger 2013, p 24).
+Welfare workers (who ensure the safety and well-being of military families) and nurses working in the medical centre recruited the participants as they knew which parents were likely to be ‘key informants’ to maximise an understanding of the phenomenon24 (Kitzinger 2013, p 24).
 This avoided the risk of coercion by the research team as those recruiting did not hold a rank themselves.
 Data were generated in each phase until data analysis confirmed that no new themes were being generated, so theoretical saturation had been reached for that phase.
 Unanswered questions from each phase focused the topic guide for subsequent phases.
 Data collection continued until a clear theory which integrated all of the findings and data was generated.

 The inclusion criteria emphasized that, due to the turbulence of the Army population, parents had to be living or working within the garrison for the subsequent 3 month period to enable participation in the study.
 Any mother whose partner had been fatally or seriously wounded during the concurrent intensive conflict was excluded from the study.
 This ensured the researchers did not add to their distress by interviewing them at such a time of extreme emotional vulnerability.

 Once participants had expressed a willingness to take part, the principal investigator contacted them to explain the study and its implications.
-Focus groups took place in a convenient location in the garrison; the interviews were conducted in the participant’s home (except for one who chose to be interviewed at his place of work) (See Table 1) An independent researcher who had no understanding of Army life captured the group dynamics and observations of the focus groups in order to minimise preconceived ideas.
+Focus groups took place in a convenient location in the garrison; the interviews were conducted in the participant’s home (except for one who chose to be interviewed at his place of work) (See Table 1) An independent researcher, who had no understanding of Army life, captured the group dynamics and observations of the focus groups in order to minimise preconceived ideas.